lucee/lucee-docs/docs/03.reference/01.functions/pagepoollist/function.md

 ---
 title: PagePoolList
 id: function-pagepoollist
-related:
 categories:
 - cache
 - server
 ---

-list all pages in pools
+Lists all the cfml code (cfm, cfcs) in the cache of compiled code (aka the PagePool)